 If you are after specific types of uniforms, use terms such as:

 Most books on uniforms will include many images.
 If you want to locate online images in our Library choose the Pictures option from the dropdown menu next to the search box on our catalogue and enter keywords.
 Then narrow the search using the facets at left of the screen.
-See this sample search for images of policemen.
+See this sample search for images of soldiers.